mir1198yusuf/toddle-task/README.md

 ### Report issues

--   I have double checked all steps of running server, file permission, postman collection permission, etc to make sure that the review process is seamless.
+-   I have verified all steps of running server, file permission, postman collection permission, etc to make sure that the review process is seamless.
--   However, in case I missed something or you are facing any issue in review process, please do let me know & I will assist quickly
+-   However, in case I missed something or you are facing any issue in review process, please do let me know & I will assist quickly.
+-   I covered almost all of the test cases, in case any is missed, please let me know, I will fix them too.
+-   In case you want to review the data in remote hosted Postgres database for verification, please let me know.
+Will share the credentials (so you can connect via any of client like PgAdmin, etc) or I can show the data on a call.

 ### Cleanup steps